-The same way US authors do: I wrote a book in English, then contacted American agents by email until I found someone who wanted to represent me to American publishers.
+The same way US authors do: I wrote a book in English, then contacted American literary agents by email until I found someone who wanted to represent me to American publishers.

 With the advent of the Internet, your location doesn’t matter much when it comes to getting your book published.
 Many authors never or rarely meet their agents and editors.
 It can be occasionally tricky later down the line, when you’re dealing with contracts, taxes, and book promotion, but that’s about it.

-I’m sorry, but the answer is no. My agent and editors are flooded in submissions already.
+I wish I could help, but the answer is no. My agent and editors are flooded in submissions already.

 Unfortunately, no. I’m already dreadfully behind when it comes to reading books as it is.